centreon/centreon-documentation/versioned_docs/version-23.10/monitoring/basic-objects/commands.md

 cmake -D<variable1>=<value1> [-D<variable2>=<value2>] .
 ```

-Here's the list of variables available and their description:
+Here is the list of variables available and their description:

 | Variable                           | Description                                                                                                                                | Default value        |
 | ---------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------ | -------------------- |